 The longer you spend on phone calls, the less time you have for billable work!
 You don’t have time to chitchat.
-Keeping calls short, sweet, and to the point should be your top priority.
+Call control that keeps calls short, sweet, and to the point should be your top priority.

 You don’t have time to chitchat – keep calls short and sweet so you can get back to work.

 Having your office staff taking calls for you is a step up from handling them yourself…

 But legal staff are expensive.
 You can’t afford to have them on phones all day.
 The more effective your team is at call control, the more time they’ll have for important administrative work.

 You’re ready to stop losing money – but how can you take your call control to the next level?